 What You Need In Your Pantry:

-I prefer not to use mylar bags.
-I only want to buy food storage once with zero waste.
-Brown rice lasts about 6 months from the grocery store because it has a higher fat content over white rice.
+Mylar bags are a personal preference for some, but I don’t use them.
+Brown rice lasts about 6 months from the grocery store because it has a higher fat content than white rice.
 You can store brown rice in the refrigerator for 2-3 months longer if kept in an airtight container.

 White Bread Flour:

 Need I say more.
-Crackers are great with chili, soups and topped with your favorite chicken salad made with mayonnaise.
+Crackers are great with chili, soups, and topped with your favorite chicken salad made with mayonnaise.
 We enjoy it with sliced cheese too.
 What a wonderful snack treat.

-Sometimes my husband and I have peanut butter and jelly sandwiches for lunch.
+Sometimes my husband and I have peanut butter and jam sandwiches for lunch.
 I make homemade whole wheat bread which is a bonus for my budget.
 We tend to buy our peanut butter and jam jars on the smaller side so the contents stay as fresh as possible.
 We don’t refrigerate the peanut butter, but once opened, the jam for sure gets put in the fridge.

 Jams and jelly: